arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

 There are also classes for payments, credit cards and receipts.
-In this example we haven't added much behavior in them so they are just Java records.
+In this example, we didn't add any behavior to them, so they are just Java records.

 ```java
 public record Payment(UUID orderId, CreditCard creditCard, LocalDate paid) { }